I'm Pieter Leek

 Go-Live Support

 Go-live coming up and not enough hands on deck?
 I step in as an experienced technical resource — on-site, up to speed quickly, and ready to work across the full stack.
+Relevant for: port & terminal equipment, machine builders, system integrators delivering into Southeast Asia or the Middle East.

 About